-This approach has been chosen over the Statutory Remuneration Disclosure approach (i.e. the inclusion of cash incentives for the financial year and also the accounting expense of prior year incentive share-based payments in the financial year) as it provides greater transparency to the value communicated to individuals for the financial year.
+This approach has been chosen over the Statutory Remuneration Disclosure approach (i.e. the inclusion of cash variable remuneration for the financial year and also the accounting expense of prior year variable remuneration share-based payments in the financial year) as it provides greater transparency to the value communicated to individuals for the financial year.

-All Senior Manager and Material Risk Taker deferred remuneration is deferred into equity.
+All Senior Manager and MRT deferred remuneration is deferred into equity.

-No guaranteed bonuses, sign-on awards or termination payments have been paid/granted in the financial year to Senior Management or Material Risk Takers, except for one role in 2018 and two roles in 2017 who received relocation benefits upon termination.
-The termination payments have not been disclosed below for these roles to ensure confidentiality.
+No guaranteed bonuses, sign-on awards or termination payments have been paid/granted in the financial year to Senior Management or MRTs, except for one role in 2018 who received relocation support upon termination.
+The relocation support provided on termination has not been disclosed below to ensure confidentiality.